-Control Measures Severity of Consequence (worst case scenario) Likelihood (of any outcome) Risk Rating Severity x Likelihood Tolerable Action Required (9+) Prohibited (See Matrix) Notes / Further Action Required Staff and Yr 6-7 pupils to wear masks indoors unless in lessons The government has advised that face coverings do NOT need to be worn in schools.
-However, examples of where education leaders might decide to recommend the wearing of face coverings - for pupils and staff - in communal areas of the education setting include: - where the layout of the school or college estate makes it particularly difficult to maintain social distancing when staff and pupils are moving around the premises - where on top of hygiene measures and the system of controls this would provide additional confidence to the community - In local intervention (lockdown) areas, in education settings where Year 7 and above are educated, face coverings should be worn by adults and pupils when moving around 3 2 6 Tolerable face-coverings-in-education Fire Drills & Emergency Evacuations - In an emergency, exiting the building quickly and calmly will be the number 1 priority, but having exited the building, 2m distancing between everyone should be reinstated, including at the assembly point - Year and Class markers may need to be repositioned to achieve this - Ensure that any children / pupils not familiar with the schools emergency procedures, (e.g. children of staff who are not pupils at the school), or the layout of the parts of the building they are occupying, have the fire alarm / lock down drill explained to them, and the exit routes shown to them.
+Control Measures Severity of Consequence (worst case scenario) Likelihood (of any outcome) Risk Rating Severity x Likelihood Tolerable Action Required (9+) Prohibited (See Matrix) Notes / Further Action Required Face coverings The government has advised that face coverings do NOT need to be worn in schools.
+Examples of where education leaders might decide to recommend the wearing of face coverings - for pupils and staff - in communal areas of the education setting include: - where the layout of the school or college estate makes it particularly difficult to maintain social distancing when staff and pupils are moving around the premises - where on top of hygiene measures and the system of controls this would provide additional confidence to the community - In local intervention (lockdown) areas, in education settings where Year 7 and above are educated, face coverings should be worn by adults and pupils when moving around If teaching staff would like to wear a face covering whilst they are teaching, then a clear face visor is recommended as this will have less impact on teaching / communication than a close fitting face covering 3 2 6 Tolerable face-coverings-in-education Fire Drills & Emergency Evacuations - In an emergency, exiting the building quickly and calmly will be the number 1 priority, but having exited the building, 2m distancing between everyone should be reinstated, including at the assembly point - Year and Class markers may need to be repositioned to achieve this - Ensure that any children / pupils not familiar with the schools emergency procedures, (e.g. children of staff who are not pupils at the school), or the layout of the parts of the building they are occupying, have the fire alarm / lock down drill explained to them, and the exit routes shown to them.
 3 2 6 Tolerable Fire drills to be rehearsed as and when new year groups are allowed to return to school.
 Assemblies and Other Large Group Gatherings With the exception of fire drills or emergency evacuations, all gatherings of several groups together at the same time and in the same place should be avoided.
 Assemblies, all staff meetings and other group events can take place remotely using online facilities 3 1 3 Tolerable Early Birds / After School Clubs and 'Wrap-Around' Care Early Birds / After School clubs can continue to operate, but children should stay in the groups they are in during the school day, or stay safely distanced from each other 3 2 6 Tolerable Lets External lets will be limited to outside of school hours and in line with sport association guidance.
 Letting can be considered subject to a further risk assessment of all aspects of the let, if the risk is low.
 Some of the factors to consider include the need to come into the school buildings eg to change or use toilet facilities, any overlap with staff / pupils / other people, amount of cleaning that would need to be undertaken before / after the let, health status of the people involved with the let 3 2 6 Tolerable Cleaning